pisanorg/yusuf/aws.md

 `-legal/copyright` flag is appropriate.

 ### Using Travis CI

+** Travis CI only works on public repositories **

 Travis CI is a continuous integration platorm that works with GitHub.
 When configured properly, every time you push your project to GitHub, Travis CI will compile and run it on a new virtual machine.
 This lets you see if your program actually works on another machine.

-To setup Travis CI, create a new file, `.travis.yml` in your project with the following content:
+1. Login to Travis CI and "Activate the GitHub Apps integration" To setup Travis CI, create a new file, `.travis.yml` in your project with the following content:
 ```
 # Travis.ci file https://docs.travis-ci.com/user/tutorial/